technmsg/blog/v2/content/solar/solar-paperwork.md

 ## Paperwork

 While there *was* paperwork involved with getting solar panels installed, it wasn't too bad; far less that buying a car.
 And far easier to read, too.

+Unless you're actively considering solar, this will probably be rather boring.

 ### Contract